weed populations

 Virus Diseases of Greenhouse HYG-3065-96

-... insect vectors.
+... vectors.
 Thrips are the primary means by which INSV spreads about the greenhouse.
 Getting thrips populations under control can dramatically reduce the incidence of INSV in your crop.
-Other insects such as ... serve as alternate or secondary hosts for plant viruses as well as their insect vectors.
-Keeping weed populations in and around the greenhouse to a minimum is a good sanitary practice that ...
+Other insects such ... as alternate or secondary hosts for plant viruses as well as their insect vectors.
+Keeping weed populations in and around the greenhouse to a minimum is a good sanitary practice that will ...

 ohioline.osu.edu